Richard Sharp Smith: Biltmore

-The estate's Walled Garden complex was a collaborative design of Olmsted, Hunt, and Smith—according to Olmsted.
-On October 30, 1891, Smith writes Hunt, "This day I send you by express blueprints of Vegetable Garden Walls for your approval.
+According to Olmsted, the estate's Walled Garden complex was a collaborative design of Olmsted, Hunt, and Smith.
+On October 30, 1891, Smith wrote Hunt:This day I send you by express blueprints of Vegetable Garden Walls for your approval.
 I have also enclosed a copy for Mr. Olmsted should you think it necessary he should see what we are about to do.
-I don’t think he has been consulted on the changes and additions, viz. setting back of Gardener’s Cottage twelve feet from entrance and the retreat and tool house northwest corner of garden.
-These changes seem to meet with Mr. Vanderbilt’s approval."
-The last line also indicates that, after a year, Smith worked directly with their client, rather than through Hunt.
+I don’t think he has been consulted on the changes and additions, viz. setting back of Gardener’s Cottage twelve feet from the entrance and the retreat and tool house northwest corner of garden.
+These changes seem to meet with Mr. Vanderbilt’s approval.The last line also indicates that, after a year, Smith worked directly with their client, rather than through Hunt.

 Smith also designed the Gardener's Cottage and the gates for the garden.
-Smith's other grounds-related projects include designing five iconic brick bridges for the estate in the early 1890s; these were constructed of bricks produced by the estate's brickworks and feature a Tudor-arch profile.
+His other grounds-related projects include designing five iconic brick bridges for the estate in the early 1890s; these were constructed of bricks produced by the estate's brickworks and feature a Tudor-arch profile.
 One spans the stream that feeds the bass pond and includes pedestrian overlooks in its side walls.
-On 8 April 1892, Smith wrote Hunt, "The bridge plans are nearly completed, and will be sent you early next week.
+On April 8, 1892, Smith wrote Hunt, "The bridge plans are nearly completed, and will be sent you early next week.
 I think a brick arch will answer, the pressure per foot is 6 tons.
 This should be safe for brick.
 As to the appearance, stone would be a pleasing change."
-The cost to excavate and build this on a brick bridge was $9,570.
+The cost to excavate and build this brick bridge was $9,570 (equivalent to $ in 2022).